 Judgement and criticism are guides: They let us know when we have veered off course.
 I believe the issues we have with judgement and criticism occur because they progress to a point at which they become counterproductive, i.e., they move you further off course rather than redirecting you to your goal.
-One example of this is the judgement that “I used to be able to do… Now I’m too old/fat/unfit…”
+One example of a counterproductive judgement is, “I used to be able to do X. Now I’m too old/fat/unfit to do X.”

-This kind of detrimental self-criticism is common with ex-athletes and people whose fitness has declined after injury, pregnancy, or moving away from their gym.
-One reason this criticism is so pervasive is because it is often true: for whatever reason (COVID-19), these people aren’t as fit as they once were, and they’re disappointed in that new reality, because they still place value in their ideal (how they were before).
+This kind of detrimental self-criticism is common with ex-athletes and people whose fitness has declined after injury, pregnancy, moving away from their gym or...
+COVID-19.
+One reason this criticism is so pervasive is because it is often true: for whatever reason, these people aren’t as fit as they once were, and they’re disappointed in that new reality, because they still place value in their ideal (how they were before).

 Take myself, for example.
 I am objectively not as fit as I was when I was 20, when my VO2 Max was 67.1 mL/(kg-min), and I could get 16.1 on the Beep Test.
 If I tried that now, I would have a heart attack!
 This objective fact really upsets me, and it is true (i.e. based in reality and measurable), so how am I to deal with such critical thoughts?